algolia/instantsearch/docgen/src/Getting started.md

 dashboard](https://www.algolia.com/api-keys).

 Congratulations 🎉 Your application is now connected to Algolia!
-This wrapper will provide a context so that the instantsearch components you add inside can interact with the search.
+This wrapper will provide a context so that the instantsearch widgets you add inside can interact with the search.

 In this section we've seen: